-Pharmacokinetic studies with Meropenem for Injection in patients with renal impairment have shown that the plasma clearance of Meropenem correlates with creatinine clearance.
-Dosage adjustments are necessary in subjects with renal impairment (creatinine clearance 50 mL/min or less) [see Dosage and Administration (2.2) and Use In Specific Populations (8.6)].
+Pharmacokinetic studies with Meropenem for Injection, USP in patients with renal impairment have shown that the plasma clearance of Meropenem correlates with creatinine clearance.
+Dosage adjustments are necessary in subjects with renal impairment (creatinine clearance 50 mL/min or less) [see Dosage and Administration (2.2) and Use in Specific Populations (8.6)].

-Meropenem I.V. is hemodialyzable.
+Meropenem for Injection, USP is hemodialyzable.
 However, there is no information on the usefulness of hemodialysis to treat overdosage [see Overdosage (10)].

-A pharmacokinetic study with Meropenem for Injection in patients with hepatic impairment has shown no effects of liver disease on the pharmacokinetics of Meropenem.
+A pharmacokinetic study with Meropenem for Injection, USP in patients with hepatic impairment has shown no effects of liver disease on the pharmacokinetics of Meropenem.

-A pharmacokinetic study with Meropenem for Injection in elderly patients with renal impairment showed a reduction in plasma clearance of Meropenem that correlates with age-associated reduction in creatinine clearance.
+A pharmacokinetic study with Meropenem for Injection, USP in elderly patients with renal impairment showed a reduction in plasma clearance of Meropenem that correlates with age-associated reduction in creatinine clearance.

-The pharmacokinetics of Meropenem for Injection, in pediatric patients 2 years of age or older, are similar to those in adults.
+The pharmacokinetics of Meropenem for injection, USP, in pediatric patients 2 years of age or older, are similar to those in adults.
 The elimination half-life for Meropenem was approximately 1.5 hours in pediatric patients of age 3 months to 2 years.

 The pharmacokinetics of Meropenem in patients less than 3 months of age receiving combination antibacterial drug therapy are given below.

 Probenecid competes with Meropenem for active tubular secretion and thus inhibits the renal excretion of Meropenem.
 Following administration of probenecid with Meropenem, the mean systemic exposure increased 56% and the mean elimination half-life increased 38% [see Drug Interactions (7.1)].

 Mechanism of Action

 The bactericidal activity of Meropenem results from the inhibition of cell wall synthesis.
-Meropenem readily penetrates the cell wall of most Gram-positive and Gram-negative bacteria to reach penicillin-bindingprotein (PBP) targets.
-Its strongest affinities are toward PBPs 2, 3 and 4 of Escherichia coli and Pseudomonas aeruginosa; and PBPs 1, 2 and 4 of Staphylococcus aureus.
-Bactericidal concentrations (defined as a 3 log10 reduction in cell counts within 12 hours to 24 hours) are typically 1-2 times the bacteriostatic concentrations of Meropenem, with the exception of Listeria monocytogenes, against which lethal activity is not observed.
+Meropenem penetrates the cell wall of most gram-positive and gram-negative bacteria to bind penicillin-binding-protein (PBP) targets.
+Meropenem binds to PBPs 2, 3 and 4 of Escherichia coli and Pseudomonas aeruginosa; and PBPs 1, 2 and 4 of Staphylococcus aureus.
+Bactericidal concentrations (defined as a 3 log10 reduction in cell counts within 12 hours to 24 hours) are typically 1 to 2 times the bacteriostatic concentrations of Meropenem, with the exception of Listeria monocytogenes, against which lethal activity is not observed.

-Meropenem should not be used to treat methicillin-resistant Staphylococcus aureus (MRSA) or methicillin-resistant Staphylococcus epidermidis (MRSE).
+Meropenem does not have in vitro activity against methicillin-resistant Staphylococcus aureus (MRSA) or methicillin-resistant Staphylococcus epidermidis (MRSE).

-There are several mechanisms of resistance to carbapenems: 1) decreased permeability of the outer membrane of Gram-negative bacteria (due to diminished production of porins) causing reduced bacterial uptake, 2) reduced affinity of the target PBPs, 3) increased expression of efflux pump components, and 4) production of antibacterial drug-destroying enzymes (carbapenemases, metallo-β-lactamases).
-Localized clusters of infections due to carbapenem-resistant bacteria have been reported in some regions.
+There are several mechanisms of resistance to carbapenems: 1) decreased permeability of the outer membrane of gram-negative bacteria (due to diminished production of porins) causing reduced bacterial uptake, 2) reduced affinity of the target PBPs, 3) increased expression of efflux pump components, and 4) production of antibacterial drug-destroying enzymes (carbapenemases, metallo-β-lactamases).

 Cross-resistance is sometimes observed with isolates resistant to other carbapenems.

-In vitro tests show Meropenem to act synergistically with aminoglycoside antibacterials against some isolates of Pseudomonas aeruginosa.
+In vitro tests show Meropenem to act synergistically with aminoglycoside antibacterial drugs against some isolates of Pseudomonas aeruginosa.

-Meropenem has been shown to be active against most isolates of the following bacteria, both in vitro and in clinical infections as described in the INDICATIONS AND USAGE section (1).
+Meropenem has been shown to be active against most isolates of the following microorganisms, both in vitro and in clinical infections [see Indications and Usage (1)].

 Enterococcus faecalis (vancomycin-susceptible isolates only)